kmarkus/rFSM/doc/README.txt

 4.1.1 The doo function
 ~~~~~~~~~~~~~~~~~~~~~~~

-    Simple states may additionaly define a do function (it is called
+    Leaf states may additionaly define a do function (it is called
     =doo= in rFSM to avoid clashes with the identically named Lua
     keyword).

   bool doo(fsm, state, 'doo')

-    The doo function is used to perform actions /while/ a simple state
+    The doo function is used to perform actions /while/ a leaf state
     is active.
-Therefore it can be used such that it is repeatedly
+To that end it can be used such that it is repeatedly
     called until either the function completes or an event triggers a
     transition to a different state.